frescobaldi/frescobaldi/frescobaldi_app/userguide/documentfonts_command.md

 = openLilyLib Style

-{openlilylib} has a *notation-fonts* package with advanced functionality to load notation fonts (together with text fonts) which Fresocbaldi makes available too.
+{openlilylib} has a *notation-fonts* package with advanced functionality to load notation fonts (together with text fonts) which Frescobaldi makes available too.
 With the openLilyLib approach notation fonts are *always* loaded, therefore the "music" font selection can not be unchecked.